pact-foundation/pact-ruby/documentation/verifying-pacts.md

 Pact.service_provider "My Service Provider" do

-  app { MyApp.new } # Optional, loads app from config.ru by default
+  # Optional app configuration.
+Pact loads the app from config.ru by default
+  # (it is recommended to let Pact use the config.ru if possible, so testing
+  # conditions are closest to runtime conditions)
+  app { MyApp.new }

   honours_pact_with 'My Service Consumer' do